 Residential: spaces in buildings used primarily for living and sleeping.
-Residential spaces include but are not limited to dwelling units, hotel/motel guest rooms, dormitories, nursing homes, patient rooms in hospitals, lodging houses, fraternity/sorority houses, hostels, prisons, and fire stations.
+Residential spaces include but are not limited to dwelling units, hotel/ motel guest rooms, dormitories, nursing homes, patient rooms in hospitals, lodging houses, fraternity/sorority houses, hostels, prisons, and fire stations.

-Semiheated: an enclosed space within a building that is heated by a heating system whose output capacity is greater than or equal to 3.4 Btu/h·ft2 of floor area but is not a conditioned space.
-The heating system must not exceed 5 Btu/h·ft2 for CZ2, 10 Btu/h·ft2 for CZ3, or 15 Btu/h·ft2 for CZ4; otherwise the space is heated enough to be considered conditioned.
+Semiheated: an enclosed space within a building that is heated by a heating system whose output capacity is greater than or equal to 3.4 Btu/ $h \cdot ft^2$ of floor area but is not a conditioned space.
+The heating system must not exceed 5 Btu/ $h \cdot ft^2$ for CZ2, 10 Btu/ $h \cdot ft^2$ for CZ3; otherwise the space is heated enough to be considered conditioned.